 - Alcohol hallucinations

-As with other addictive substances, withdrawal symptoms can vary in length and intensity based on a variety of factors.
+As with other addictive substances from substance abuse, withdrawal symptoms can vary in length and intensity based on a variety of factors.
 Acute medical illness, psychiatric illness, abnormal liver function, old age, and multiple previous detoxifications can all increase the likelihood of intense symptoms of withdrawal.

 Get in Touch